IT Service Desk

 The Panoptics Service Desk operates as your primary point of contact for anything IT related.

-We recognise that to deliver successful Managed Services it is critical to establish clear lines of communications and expectations of both parties from the very beginning.
+We recognise that to deliver successful IT Managed Services it is critical to establish clear lines of communications and expectations of both parties from the very beginning, which is why our IT help desk is at the very core of our services.

 Panoptics will consult with you to understand the resourcing levels required based on the number of contacts, Incidents and Requests before providing a mechanism to plan the continued reduction of all of the above.
 This will ensure a more stable and suitable end user environment is delivered through ITIL methodologies such as Problem Management and Continuous Service Improvement.